BioLemon/IPFMC/README.md

    (3) LUAD_Methy.csv
    (4) LUAD_CNV.csv

    You can also download their other Complete datasets to perform experiments on other cancer.

+   **Additional Options**

+   In case downloading the complete datasets is inconvenient, we also offer several demo datasets.
+These can be found in our `Test_Files/Demo` folder.
+Feel free to modify the file paths in our sample code or rename these demo datasets to suit your needs.

 2. **Pathway datasets**